Skip to content

 Leaves

-The biggest cause of high nutrient loads in fall is leaves.
+The biggest cause of high nutrient loads in fall is from leaves.
 As the leaves fall off your trees, they magically find their way into your pond.
-The leaves are too big for the bacteria to break down.
+The leaves are too big for the bacteria to break down, until they start to decay.
 The best way to remove the leaves is by using a pond net to scoop them out before they sink to the bottom of the pond.
+It's also a good idea to protect your pond pump from leaves by using a filter box.

 Fish Food